 The third-party applications don’t need to be installed on the computers using Office 2013 because the PDF files can be opened, created, and edited.
 The files with read-only attributes or such files which have been right protected cannot be edited on Office 2013.
 The third party software for editing the PDF files are much more powerful than Office 2013.
 Many functionalities that are usually offered by the third party applications are absent in Office 2013 therefore, it is not much reliable.

 How to Edit PDF Files in Microsoft Office Word 2013

 This article mainly focuses on the steps which are involved in opening and editing a PDF file in Office 2013:

 - Step 1: Go to the PDF file you want to open.
 Make sure it is not a copyright or read only file.
-Then left click on it which opens a drop down menu.
+Then left-click on it which opens a drop down menu.
 Go to open with and click on Word.
 This opens the file in MS Word 2013.

-- Step 2: The Word will display a message box which will read the following: “Word will first convert your PDF to an editable Word document.
+- Step 2: The Word will display a message box that will read the following: “Word will first convert your PDF to an editable Word document.
 The resulting Word document will be optimized to allow you edit the text, so it might not look exactly like the original PDF, especially if the original file contained lots of graphics.”
 Then continue by clicking on the Ok button.

 - Step 3: A small message appears especially for the files which have been downloaded from the internet which reads: “Be careful—files from the Internet can contain viruses.
-Unless you need to edit, it’s safely to stay in Protected View.”
+Unless you need to edit, it’s safe to stay in Protected View.”
 There is an Enable Editing button next to this message.
 Click on it to edit the file.